msuryasyahruli/BE-blogging-app/readme.md

 # Blogging Platform

 This is a simple blogging website for creating articles.
-Here you can create articles, view, edit and delete articles that have been created.
+Here you can create, view, edit and delete articles that have been created.

 ## Acknowledgements